Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Results

-We first observe that using a GP with a deep kernel (\texttt{BoPs (non structural-aware DK-GP)}) in a full-fidelity BO setting on average improves over vanilla \texttt{BO} by $11\%$ and $38\%$ at $0.5$ and $1.0$ budget with respect to the average normalized validation error.
-These improvements highlight the importance of properly handling the high-dimensional embedded space.
-Building upon this, the structural-aware deep kernel (\texttt{BoPs (structural-aware DK-GP)}) further enhances performance by $9\%$ and $13\%$ at $0.5$ and $1.0$ budget, respectively, demonstrating the value of directly incorporating structural information into the deep kernel.
+First, we observe that using a DK-GP on prompts embedded as a block of text (\texttt{BoPs (non structural-aware DK-GP)}) in a full-fidelity setting improves over vanilla \texttt{BO} by $11\%$ and $38\%$ at $0.5$ and $1.0$ budget with respect to the average normalized validation error.
+This highlights the importance of handling the high-dimensional embedded space properly.
+The structural-aware deep kernel (\texttt{BoPs (structural-aware DK-GP)}) further enhances performance by $9\%$ and $13\%$ at $0.5$ and $1.0$ budget, demonstrating the value of directly incorporating structural information into the GP which answers (RQ1).
+Note that the structural-aware DK-GP improves over \texttt{HDBO} by $19\%$ and $8\%$ with respect to final average normalized validation and test error.

-The integration of Hyperband for multi-fidelity scheduling (\texttt{HbPs} using a random proposal mechanism) provides orthogonal boosts to both anytime and final performance.
-We observe improvements of the average normalized validation error of $47\%$ and $11\%$ at $0.5$ and $1.0$ budget, respectively, over the full-fidelity \texttt{BoPs (structural-aware DK-GP)}.
-Finally, our complete \hbbodkl further increases performance, achieving a $21\%$ improvement over \texttt{HbPs} at $0.5$ budget and $31\%$ at $1.0$ budget.
-Notably, when compared to our starting point of vanilla \texttt{BO}, \hbbodkl demonstrates a substantial $66\%$ improvement at $0.5$ budget and $67\%$ at $1.0$ budget.
+The integration of HB for multi-fidelity scheduling (\texttt{HB} using a random proposal mechanism) provides orthogonal boosts to both anytime and final performance.
+We observe improvements of $47\%$ and $11\%$ at $0.5$ and $1.0$ budget over the full-fidelity \texttt{BoPs (structural-aware DK-GP)} answering (RQ2).

+Our complete \hbbodkl further increases performance, achieving a $21\%$ improvement over \texttt{HB} at $0.5$ budget and $31\%$ at $1.0$ budget, answering (RQ3).
+Compared to our starting point of vanilla \texttt{BO}, \hbbodkl demonstrates a substantial $66\%$ improvement at $0.5$ budget and $67\%$ at $1.0$ budget.
+For additional statistical analyses, we refer to Appendix~\ref{app:additional_results}.

-\subsection{Analysis of varying the encoder}
+\subsection{Analysis of Varying the Encoder}

-As \hbbodkl relies on embeddings of prompts, we conduct a sensitivity analysis to evaluate the impact of different encoder models on the performance of \hbbodkl.
+As \hbbodkl relies on embeddings of prompts, we conduct a sensitivity analysis to evaluate the effect of different encoder models on the performance of \hbbodkl.
 While our primary results were obtained using BERT's \citep{devlin-etal-2019-bert} [CLS] token embedding, we extend our analysis to include two more encoder models that are MPNet \citep{song2020mpnet} and DistillRoBERTa \citep{liu2019roberta}.
-For each encoder model, we rerun all benchmarks with \hbbodkl.
+For each encoder model, we rerun the entire set of benchmarks.